Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/ampli.md

 description:  Learn how to install and use the Amplitude Data Ampli Wrapper for the Python runtimes.
 ---

-!!!note

-    This page covers the Python Ampli runtimes.
-All Python Itly runtimes are deprecated.
-If you are still using an Python Itly runtime, see the **[migration guide](#migrating-from-an-itly-python-runtime)** to upgrade to the newest runtime.
-Docs for the Itly version are available **[here](../../deprecated-sdks/python)**.

 Amplitude Data supports tracking analytics events from Python apps (Python 3.6 or above).
 The generated tracking library is packaged as a python package.

 The tracking library exposes a type-safe function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for auto code completion.

-!!!tip
+!!!example "Ampli Example"

-    See example apps that use the Python runtimes on [GitHub](https://github.com/amplitude/ampli-examples/tree/main/python).
+    See example apps that use the [Python](https://github.com/amplitude/ampli-examples/tree/main/python) runtime.

+!!!danger "Deprecated Itly runtime"
+    This page covers the Python Ampli runtimes.
+All Python Itly runtimes are deprecated.
+If you are still using an Python Itly runtime, see the **[migration guide](#migrating-from-an-itly-python-runtime)** to upgrade to the newest runtime.
+Docs for the Itly version are available **[here](/data/deprecated-sdks/python)**.

 ## Install